Dealing with the Unexpected: Teaching When You or Your Students Can’t Make it to Class

+At a residential college like Vanderbilt, the time instructors and students spend together in the classroom is invaluable.
 For much of the academic year, scheduled classes meet at the appointed time without incident.
 A small percentage of students may have to miss any given class period, and most faculty have systems in place to prepare for such absences.
-(If you have questions about attendance policies for normal circumstances, check out this blog post.)

-However, occasionally, the instructor or a large number of students cannot make it to the classroom, despite their best intentions.
+Yet, there are times when instructors or students cannot make it to class despite their best intentions because of illness, natural disaster, or other circumstances.
 Some reasons faculty and students may be unable to make it to class include:

 There may be times when a conference or other academic obligation requires a faculty member (or students) to miss class.
 Even if you plan to arrive back in Nashville in time to teach, what should you do in that rare case when cancelled flights or unpredictable obstacles keep you from your classroom?